-If you take your AVCs at the same time as your LGPS pension, you may be able to take some or all of your AVCs as a tax-free lump sum providing, when added to the automatic LGPS lump sum as detailed in the Retirement benefits section, the total lump sum does not exceed 25 per cent of the capital value of your LGPS benefits, nor does it exceed £268,275.
-However, if you have previously taken payment of ('crystallised') pension benefits you will have already used up some of your lifetime allowance.
-The maximum tax-free cash you can take is the lower of 25 per cent of the capital value of your pension benefits or 25 per cent of your remaining lifetime allowance.
+If you take your AVCs at the same time as your LGPS pension, you may be able to take some or all of your AVCs as a tax-free lump sum providing, when added to the automatic LGPS lump sum as detailed in the Retirement benefits section, the total lump sum does not exceed 25 per cent of the capital value of your LGPS benefits, nor does it exceed the lump sum allowance of £268,275.
+However, if you have previously taken payment of ('crystallised') pension benefits, you will have already used up some of your lump sum allowance.